Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 scarlet = Passenger()
 ```

-She runs the project with `python3 main.py`, but she gets this runtime error:
+From within the project root, she runs the project with `python3 main.py`, but she gets this runtime error:

 ```
 Traceback (most recent call last):